-Disclosure: I was provided with a copy of this book from Parragon free of charge in exchange for my fair and honest review.
+Disclosure: This recipe was adapted from The Ultimate Book of Barbecue which I received from Parragon Books free of charge in exchange for my fair and honest review.
 Please see my disclosure policy.
-The following post contains affiliate links.
+The following post also contains affiliate links.

 How to Cook a Whole Grilled Chicken

-The chicken skin got a bit blackened at one point but it was beautifully cooked otherwise.
+The chicken skin got a bit blackened in a few areas but otherwise it was beautifully cooked.
 And it tasted fantastic!

-To go with the chicken I had searched the book for other ideas – it isn't a low carb recipe book but so many ideas are suitable or need minimal changes.
+To go with the chicken I searched the barbecue book for other ideas – and although it isn't a low carb recipe book, so many ideas are suitable or just need minimal changes.
 I decided to try the creamed spinach because it also included celeriac (celery root) which I love and rarely remember to cook.
 Oh, and it included bacon!

 You can find my low carb version of this recipe here!